 We realise a gift in a Will is a significant decision.
-Our Head of Foundation and Development looks forward to the opportunity to discuss your particular requirements further, and provide you or your legal adviser with more information.
+Our Head of Foundation and Development is able to discuss your particular requirements and considerations further, and provide you or your legal adviser with more information.
 Below are some commonly asked questions that may assist in your considerations.

 Revenue from school fees and government grants is mostly taken up with the day-to-day costs of running the School—salaries, education resources, maintenance and so on.
 Annual fees would need to rise considerably if we needed to fund large projects solely from fee revenue.
 Maintaining fees at or near current levels while maintaining and improving the school’s facilities has become a challenge, particularly with the current climate of governmental review of independent school funding.
 Ascham depends on contributions in order to continue to remain at the forefront of girls’ education in Australia.

 Gifts in Wills have a long tradition at Ascham.
 In 1948 a bequest of £10,000 from the Littlejohn family enabled the purchase of The Dower House and Fiona—a true legacy.
 Recent Gifts in Wills and donations to the Building Fund have spearheaded the purchase and development of our Centre for the Sciences.
 Thanks to improvements such as this, our girls will be well-equipped to be part of a rapidly changing technological world.

 Anyone!
 The whole community past and present can participate and ensure that the education of our girls is maintained at the highest levels.

 Whenever suits your personal circumstances—it is never too early to include Ascham in your Will.
 We hope that you will consider your influence on future generations throughout your life.